 Dunedin New Zealand looks pretty sedate from the outside - a UNESCO City of Literature full of stern Edwardian and Victorian architecture and home to New Zealand’s oldest university – but on the inside it holds a few secrets.

 It’s arranged on a magnificent harbour, pretty as a picture and a haven for marine wildlife, and settled on hills tumbling steeply into the sea from the highest suburbs of the country’s fifth largest city.

-This South Island city is also home to a lesser known landmark, a world record holder and something quite out of the ordinary.
-In an unassuming suburban neighbourhood, Baldwin Street holds the coveted title of the world’s steepest street.
+This South Island city is also home to a lesser known landmark.
+In an unassuming suburban neighbourhood, Baldwin Street holds the coveted title of the world’s second steepest street.

 On Baldwin Street, on any day of the week, visitors can be found in the weirdest of positions taking quirky photos for their social feeds while locals jog (or slog) past on their morning run.
 Dunedin locals are proud of their famous street and each year there are events that showcase the vertiginous icon.

 But, undoubtedly the biggest day of the year on Baldwin Street, is when Dunedin’s Jaffa Race takes place as the flagship event of the Cadbury Chocolate Carnival.

 To download video files and more images please click here.

 Jaffas - for the record - are a unique New Zealand sweet made of dark chocolate encased in a hard orange shell and Kiwis eat millions of them every year.
 On race day, thousands of cheering onlookers line the street to watch another 75,000 Jaffas roll down the hill competing to be the first in the winner’s slot – a sea of red and the roar of the crowd.

 Fast Facts: Baldwin Street, Dunedin